biggnen/notes-app/README.md

 # Document Management System with Public API

 This is a FastAPI-based document system example that integrates with a PostgreSQL database and uses JWT authentication for securing the endpoints.
+More details you may find in our report: `APZ_25_Project.pdf`.

 ### Table of Contents
 - [Setup Instructions](#setup-instructions)